choke06/Verity/README.md

 # Contact

-Feel free to shoot me a message whether you have any ideas, questions, feedback, or if you just want to chat about interesting topics!
+Feel free to connect with me whether you have any ideas, questions, feedback, or if you just want to chat about interesting topics!

 Email: colehoke1@gmail.com